swcarpentry/make-novice/01-intro.md

 Despite these benefits it has a few shortcomings.

 Let's adjust the width of the bars in our plot produced by `plotcount.py`.
-Edit the script so that the bars are 0.8 units wide instead of 1 unit.
+Edit `plotcount.py` so that the bars are 0.8 units wide instead of 1 unit.
 (Hint: replace `width = 1.0` with `width = 0.8` in the definition of
 `plot_word_counts`.)